dantonik/knowledge-hub/docs/appendix/misc/science/math/geometry/overview.md

 - things which coincide with one another, equal one another
 - the whole is greater than the part

+### Euclidean tiling
+Only three ways to tile the Euclidean plane with regular polygons.
+- 4 squares at a vertex
+- 6 triangles at a vertex
+- 3 hexagons at a vertex

 ## Terms
-- Euclidean space
+- Euclidean geometry
-- Spherics
+- Spherical geometry
-- hyperbolic space
+- hyperbolic geometry